 It’s not just POS systems that offer the advantage of automation.
 You can provide your customers with a brand-new, refreshingly convenient experience while cutting down on labor costs by installing a self-pour beverage tap system like PourMyBeer.
 When guests can walk up to a tap and serve themselves, it eliminates the inefficient process of chasing down the bartender for every order.

-Even better- self-serve beer walls typically generate between 30 % – 40% more revenue than a traditional dispense model.
-Although those numbers are certainly not a limit, we have seen cases when the beverage sales in the location with the self-pour wall were double compared to a traditional bar setup.
+Even better, self-serve beer walls typically generate between 30%-40% more revenue than a traditional dispense model.
+Although those numbers are certainly not a limit, we have seen cases when the beverage sales in locations with the self-pour wall were doubled compared to traditional bar setups.

 A self-pour system will give your bartenders an unparalleled productivity advantage.
 Instead of rushing around pulling drafts in between orders, they can focus on making your signature drinks sing and providing exceptional customer service.